 My name is Rand and I am from Houston originally.
 A born and raised Texan with a lot of family in the music scene in Austin.
-I'm a graduate from the Sound Recording Technology program from Texas State University's School of Music.
+I hold a Bachelor's of Science degree in Sound Recording Technology from Texas State University's School of Music in San Marcos, Texas.
 Years ago I was in such mentorship programs as HOSTS and Best Buddies.
 These days, I do freelance Audio Engineering and have always done teaching as a side job, starting with teaching my younger cousins.
 Hope to hear from you soon, I find teaching to be a fun and rewarding experience and do my best to make clients feel the same!!

 I'm not like other teachers you've had.
 My passion is evident, my methods are fresh out of what University Music Schools are teaching today, and the results speak for themselves....

 You will find out for yourself.
 I'm quite laid back, easy going, and intelligent.

 Broadcast Music Inc. was founded in 1939 by forward-thinkers who wanted to represent songwriters in emerging genres, like jazz, blues and country, and protect the public performances of their music.
 Operating on a non-profit-making basis, BMI is now the largest music rights organization in the U.S. and is still nurturing new talent and new music.+ Read More

 GRAMMY U is a unique and fast-growing community of college students, primarily between the ages of 17 and 25, who are pursuing a career in the recording industry.
 GRAMMY U events and special programs touch on all aspects of the music industry, from the technology to the tracks themselves.
 Events are scheduled throughout the semester to give GRAMMY U members a wide variety of experiences and professional development.
 Because we are part of The Recording Academy, members have extraordinary access to the industry and its artists.+ Read More